Radiometric Ligand-Binding Assays

 - Stability: If you will need to use your radioligand over an extended period of time, stability may be a factor for you.
 125I-labeled ligands should generally be used within one to two months of the manufacture date.
 Tritiated ligands should usually be used within 3-6 months of manufacture date; however, there are exceptions to this.
 Degradation rates and manufacturing dates can be found on our lot-specific technical data sheets.
 You can also contact technical support to discuss the recommended use time for each PerkinElmer radiochemical - our contact information is on the upper right-hand corner of this page.

-- Energy: 3H releases beta energy, which can be measured on a scintillation counter after the addition of scintillant (in the form of a scintillation cocktail, Meltilex®, an SPA bead, a FlashPlate®, etc.).
+- Energy: 3H releases beta energy, which can be measured on a scintillation counter after the addition of scintillant (in the form of a scintillation cocktail, Meltilex® solid scintillant, an SPA bead, etc.).
 The beta energy interacts with the scintillant to produce photons, which are measured by the detector.
 125I releases both beta-like energy and gamma energy.
 If you only have access to a gamma counter, you should use a radioligand labeled with 125I.
 An additional factor is assay format.
 125I gives off more beta-like energy than 3H.
-If you will be performing a FlashPlate assay, it will be easier to develop an assay using a radioligand labeled with 125I because the scintillant is embedded within the walls of the plate (greater distance between radioligand and scintillant).
 For SPA assays, either 3H or 125I-labeled ligands can be used effectively.

 Radioactive ligand binding assays can be performed is several different formats.
-Typically, we perform this assay in filtration format.
-The assay can also be performed in SPA formats, or in FlashPlates®.
-SPA and FlashPlate formats are homogeneous formats, which means no wash steps are required.
+Typically, we perform this assay in filtration format but the assay can also be performed in SPA format.
+SPA format is a homogeneous format, which means no wash steps are required.
 In the filtration assay, you will wash away unbound ligand using a vacuum manifold or cell harvester.

 |SPA Assay||FlashPlate Assay||Filtration Assay|